SaiCharanRV/AutoJudge/README.md

-AutoJudge: ML Problem Difficulty Predictor
+# ⚖️ AutoJudge: Problem Difficulty Predictor

-AutoJudge is an intelligent dashboard that uses Machine Learning to analyze programming problems.
-It predicts whether a problem is Easy, Medium, or Hard and assigns a complexity score from 1–10.
+AutoJudge is an intelligent machine learning dashboard designed to analyze programming problem descriptions.
+The system predicts the categorical difficulty level (Easy, Medium, Hard) and assigns a numerical complexity score (1–10) based on textual and algorithmic features.

+## 🛠️ Technical Approach
+The core engine evaluates problems using a **Hybrid Feature Matrix**:
+* **NLP Vectorization**: Utilizes word-level **TF-IDF** to capture the significance of algorithmic phrasing and keywords.
+* **Domain Feature Extraction**: Custom logic identifies specific markers like `recursion`, `dynamic programming`, and data structure frequencies.
+* **Machine Learning Models**: Employs **ExtraTrees** (Extremely Randomized Trees) for both the classification and regression tasks to ensure robust and accurate predictions.

+## 📂 Project Structure
+The repository is organized as:
+* **`app.py`**: The primary Streamlit dashboard for real-time user interaction.
+* **`src/`**: Contains `train.py` for model training and `features.py` for feature engineering logic.
+* **`data/`**: Includes the `raw/` dataset and `processed/` TF-IDF vectorizer.
+* **`requirements.txt`**: Lists all necessary Python libraries to reproduce the environment.

-How to Use
+## 💻 How to Run
-1. Clone the repository to your local machine.
+1. **Clone the repository**
-2. Install dependencies: `pip install -r requirements.txt`
+2. **Install dependencies**:  pip install -r requirements.txt
-3. Train the models: Run `python src/train.py`.
-   Note: The `classifier.pkl` and `regressor.pkl` files are not included in this repository due to GitHub's 100MB file size limit.
-Running this script will generate them locally on your computer.
+3. **Train the Models Locally**: The trained model files (classifier.pkl and regressor.pkl) are not included in this repository because they exceed GitHub's 100MB file size limit.
+Run the training script to generate them on your machine:  python src/train.py
-4. Launch the Dashboard: `streamlit run app.py`
+4. **Launch the Dashboard**:   streamlit run app.py

-Technology Stack
-Language: Python
-ML Library: Scikit-Learn (ExtraTrees Classifier & Regressor)
-NLP: TF-IDF Vectorization
-UI: Streamlit